Nanobubble Water

 pyrolyzed segment of hardwood tree branch that maintains the

-natural nanoarchitecture of living wood, generally referred to as
+natural nanoarchitecture of living wood, generally referred to

-production of nanobubbles.
-Electron microscopy reveals the complex
+facilitates production of nanobubbles.
+Electron microscopy

-nanostructures of biocharcoal, presenting networks of carbon
+reveals the complex nanostructures of biocharcoal, presenting

-nanotubes arranged lengthwise in concentric rings with
+networks of carbon nanotubes arranged lengthwise in concentric

-interconnecting nanopores (SEM above).
+rings with interconnecting nanopores (SEM above).

 Biocharcoal nozzles offer the same basic nanobubble